echyn/echyn.github.io/research.md

 1. The Impact of Disadvantaged Peers: Evidence from Resettlement after Public Housing Demolition

-2. Pay Me Later: The Impact of a Simple Employer-based Savings Scheme (with Lasse Brune and Jason Kerwin)

-3. The Impact of Paid Maternity Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings)
+2. The Impact of Paid Maternity Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings)

-4. The Impact of Paid Sick Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings)
+3. The Impact of Paid Sick Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings)

-5. The Social Value of Targeting Interventions: Evidence from Reemployment Services (with Susan Athey, Zak Campbell, Justine Hastings and Preston White)
+4. The Social Value of Targeting Interventions: Evidence from Reemployment Services (with Susan Athey, Zak Campbell, Justine Hastings and Preston White)

-6. How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)
+5. How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)